-I’m deeply interested in how we, as human beings, engage ourselves with listening experiences and the seminal role design plays at – as well as to – it.
+My research and practice fall at the intersection of Design Research and Sound Studies.
+I’m deeply interested in investigating the social, economical and political agendas of our everyday relationships with listening, as mediated through designed artifacts.
 I explore these issues mostly through developing objects, performances and sometimes even workshops.
-As a designer dealing with relationships between people and technology, I also investigate near-future scenarios and emergent systems.
+As a design researcher dealing with relationships between people and technology in a broader level, I also investigate near-future scenarios and emergent systems.

 “The Shape…” is my Master Thesis work, presented in May 2012 at the Hochschule für Künste Bremen.
 Here I discuss the alleged “equalization” of live and recorded musical experiences through technology.
 I have developed a series of objects as “diegetic prototypes” based on real experiences of concertgoers, as objects for a possible “performance hacking”.